SSoelvsten/adiar/FUTURE_WORK.md

 before running out of disk space.

 ### From _recursive_ algorithm to _time-forward processing_ and back again
+Most implementations (e.g. [[Brace90, Dijk16, Lind-Nielsen99, Somenzi15](#references)]),
-Most implementations, such as the ones in [[Brace90, Dijk16](#references)], make use of a _unique node table_, which is a hash-table in which all BDDs exist.
-This has the benefit of allowing one to reuse common subtrees across BDDs (which saves space linear in the number of concurrent BDDs in use) and the recursive algorithms run _2_ or even _4_ times faster than the current algorithms (when they don't outgrow the main memory).
+make use of a _unique node table_, which is a hash-table in which all BDDs exist.
+This has the benefit of allowing one to reuse common subtrees across BDDs (which saves space linear in the number of concurrent BDDs in use) and the recursive algorithms run for very small instances by several orders of magnitudes faster than _Adiar_.

-_TPIE_ provides a hash table, so one can look into one of the following two

-1. When a BDD outgrows the main memory, we may be able to convert to the current time-forward processing algorithms instead of crashing (which the other BDD libraries do).
-When a stream-based BDD grows small enough again, then we may be able to place it back in the _unique node table_.

-2. If one can keep using the same node identifiers in the table, then one may also use both data structures at the same time.
-Some parts of the BDD is in main memory, while others are in the stream.

-Based on the memory usage I've witnessed during benchmarking, I think the first option is the most promising.
+It would of interest to bridge conventional packages to _Adiar_.
+If the inputs to a BDD operation are from the _unique node table_, then the recursive algorithm is used.
+If one or more are on disk, then time-forward processing is used, and any input from the unique node table are converted _on-the-fly_.

-See also the discussion in issue [#98](https://github.com/SSoelvsten/adiar/issues/98)
+See also the discussion in issue [#98](https://github.com/SSoelvsten/adiar/issues/98).
+Notice, that we can use the estimate on the output to figure out, whether we need to output to disk.

 ## References